wolfSSL/osp/Python/README.txt

 curl -O https://www.python.org/ftp/python/3.8.5/Python-3.8.5.tar.xz

-To build wolfSSL for use with Python 3.8.5, see the simple script combine_wolfssl.sh used to pull together the correct wolfSSL sources, configure, and compile the library.
-This script will not be used after the final port has been complete, but is used for development/testing in the meantime.
+To build wolfSSL for use with Python 3.8.5, see the simple script build_wolfssl_master.sh which can be used to build wolfSSL sources, configure, and compile the library using the current wolfssl master branch code.

-combine_wolfssl.sh
+build_wolfssl.sh

 1. Clones wolfssl/master to directory wolfssl-master
-2. Adds current outstanding PR's
-3. Configures and compiles the library if all patches are successful, note that patches can fail and all code will still be applied.
-Often a fail case is just re-applying of code causing a non 0 return.
+2. Configures and compiles the library

 The script uses the below configuration for wolfSSL:

 $ cd wolfssl-master
 $ ./configure --enable-opensslall --enable-tls13 --enable-tlsx --enable-tlsv10 --enable-postauth --enable-certext --enable-certgen --enable-scrypt --enable-debug CFLAGS="-DHAVE_EX_DATA -DWOLFSSL_ERROR_CODE_OPENSSL -DHAVE_SECRET_CALLBACK -DWOLFSSL_PYTHON -DWOLFSSL_ALT_NAMES -DWOLFSSL_SIGNER_DER_CERT"
 $ make check

+After compiling wolfSSL, install:

 $ sudo make install

 To build Python-3.8.5 with wolfSSL enabled: